fpasquinisantos/fpasquinisantos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Professor of Computer Science at <a href='https://cs.calvin.edu/'>Calvin University</a> #.
+subtitle: Discerning Information Technology for the Common Good #.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right